-Genentech Access Solutions works with your doctor, health insurance company, and specialty pharmacy to help you get your Genentech medicine.
+Genentech Access Solutions is dedicated to helping you understand your insurance coverage and assistance options.
+This can help you get the Genentech medicine your doctor prescribed.
 There may be assistance for people taking Genentech medicines who have:

 - A commercial insurance plan (such as one you get through your employer or through a Health Insurance Marketplace like HealthCare.gov)

 - A public insurance plan (such as Medicare or Medicaid)

 - No insurance

 To find out which of our assistance options is right for you, visit Genentech-Access.com/Erivedge/patients or call (888) 249-4918.